 Get exclusive member benefits & effect social change.
 Join Today

-Your arteries carry blood from your heart out to the rest of your body.
+Your arteries carry blood from your heart to the rest of your body.
 Your veins carry blood back to the heart, and valves in the veins stop the blood from flowing backward.
-When your veins have trouble sending blood from your limbs to the heart, it’s known as venous insufficiency.
+When your veins have trouble sending blood from your limbs back to the heart, it’s known as venous insufficiency.
 In this condition, blood doesn’t flow back properly to the heart, causing blood to pool in the veins in your legs.

 Several factors can cause venous insufficiency, though it’s most commonly caused by blood clots (deep vein thrombosis) and varicose veins.
 Even if you have a family history of venous insufficiency, there are simple steps you can take to lower your chances of developing the condition.